jinscript/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency
-The model predicts 10 steps (N=9 and N_delay=1) with dt = 100ms just like the case without latency.
-In order to take 100ms latency into account, the controls at second step is used instead of the one at first step.
+In order to take 100ms latency into account, vehicle state predicted after 100ms is passed into the solver.

 ---